roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 ### Comments in python

-A comments is a piece of code that ignored by the compiler and it is useful for human readers to understand the code better.Comments are useful for providing explanations, documenting code or temporarily.
+A comments is a piece of code that ignored by the compiler and it is useful for human readers to understand the code better.
+Comments are useful for providing explanations, documenting code or temporarily.

 **1. Single Line Comment (#)**